Coca-Cola India

 Coca-Cola India is a subsidiary of The Coca-Cola Company and operates in India.
+Sanket Ray is President of India and Southwest Asia for The Coca‑Cola Company.
+Ray, who joined the company in 2004, was named to this position in 2020.

 Background

 The Coca-Cola Company started operating in India in 1950.
 However, in 1977, they withdrew operations from the country in protest of regulations and legislation by the Government of India limiting the dilution of equity of multinational corporations.
-On October 24, 1993, they decided to re-enter the market, and have maintained a strong presence ever since.
+On 24 October 1993, they decided to re-enter the market, and have maintained a strong presence ever since.

+Products

+As of 2024, the company manufactures and sells the following products in India: